-1.6 million Palestnian not having the means to afford nutritious food
+1.6 million Palestinian’s do not have the means to afford nutritious food

 In Palestine the ongoing protracted conflict, economic stagnation, restricted trade and access to resources, coupled with high unemployment and poverty rates, continue to pose serious challenges to food security and improved nutrition.